JakovTomasic/no-headache.nix/README.md

 This project has native support for tailscale with easy configuration.

 In `secrets/` directory create a file named `tailscale.authkey` (or change `tailscaleAuthKeyFile` in `configs.nix` to use different name and path)
-- the file should just cointain a reusable tailscale key
+The file should just cointain a reusable tailscale key.

-todo - use it in config?
-Or not needed.
-How to config tailscale?

 # Usage